For Employers

 San Francisco Intellectual Property Law Association Bay Area Job Fair

 One such program is the annual Law Firm Diversity Reception, which includes law firms of all sizes, corporate counsel and affinity bar associations.
 Sponsoring organizations pay a fee that supports the Law Fellows Program in its continuing efforts to increase diversity in legal education.
-In the past, more than 40 law firms and organizations sponsored this important event.
+More than 40 law firms and organizations sponsor this important annual event.

-The date of the next annual Law Firm Diversity Reception is to be determined.
-For more information, please email mentor@law.ucla.edu.
+The annual Law Firm Diversity Reception typically takes place in November.
+For more information, please email mentor@law.ucla.edu

 Additionally, we participate in several national diversity job fairs and scholarships such as: